larson-group/clubb_release/dash_app/README.md

 Use `python3 dash_app/app.py --help` for host, port, debug, and threading options.
 Dash serializes ordinary callbacks to protect NetCDF/HDF5 access; use `--threaded` only for diagnostics on a stack known to be thread-safe.
+`-debug` enables developer tools and reloading without changing that threading default.
+Leave it off when comparing interaction performance.

+Pages load on their first visit and retain their state when you switch tabs.
+Tutorial lessons and Misc tools initialize individually; Compile, Run, Profile, and Tune initialize together because they share the build selector.
+Unvisited pages do not scan outputs or generate figures during startup.
+Saved tab and control selections still restore on refresh.

 The launcher supervises Dash and attempts recovery after a crash.
 Lifecycle and broker details are in the